microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure DevOps, Microsoft Teams and GitHub/Readme.md

 1. Launch Microsoft Teams - you can either open the web app or download the app to your desktop from [here](https://teams.microsoft.com/dl/launcher/launcher.html?url=/_%23/l/home/0/0&type=home).

+1. Click **Join or create a team** to create a team - *Tailwind Traders* and privacy set as **Private - Only team owners can add members**.
+Finally, add users to the team so that they get notified of the events that occur and can start discussion with other team members.

 1. Azure DevOps Services integration with Microsoft Teams provides a comprehensive chat and collaborative experience across the development cycle.
 Follow the instructions [here](https://azuredevopslabs.com/labs/vstsextend/teams/#integrating-microsoft-teams-with-azure-devops-services) to integrate Teams with your Tailwind Traders Azure DevOps project.

 1. View your teams Kanban board or favorite dashboard directly from Microsoft Teams.
 Configure the Azure DevOps Kanban board and Dashboard in Teams by following the instructions [here](https://azuredevopslabs.com/labs/vstsextend/teams/#azure-devops-kanban-board--dashboards-in-teams).